rscircus/rscircus.github.io/_posts/2020-02-22-transformer.md

 We will cover the setup and execute the Transformer implementation outlined in the given paper.
 We start with the excellent breakdowns created by Sasha Rush - [The Annotated Transformer](https://www.aclweb.org/anthology/W18-2509.pdf).

 In contrast to the paper using Tensorflow (which also [published its implementation](https://github.com/tensorflow/tensor2tensor) 😊), we follow Sasha's torch implementation as my impression is that more and more researchers are moving towards PyTorch.
+Everything will be contained in [this annotated ipynb](#overall-implementation]()) on Google Colab.

 ### Breakdown